rldona/filmist-angular/README.md

 # TODO

 - [ ] Refactor the code.
 Disclaimer: it is a project developed in 2012.
-- [ ] Add TypeScript fonts correctly.
-Add types and interfaces.
+- [ ] Add types of TypeScript correctly.
+Too, add models (types and interfaces).
 - [ ] Remove the script from Firebase (JS vanilla) and integrate the new version in TypeScript (https://github.com/angular/angularfire).
 - [ ] Add unit tests.
 - [ ] Add functional tests.